jessp01/build/README.md

 3. **Configure your build:**

    Edit the configuration files in this directory to set up your desired build environment.
-   You can set CFLAGS and CXXFlags to your needs despite is not recommended because it can brake the system.
+   You can adjust `CFLAGS` and `CXXFLAGS` to suit your needs but keep in mind that it may break the system.

-   Edit "DEVICE" variable before running scripts in order to install Libero GNU/Linux on the destination Hard-Drive on the following scripts:
+   Edit "DEVICE" variable before running scripts in order to install Libero GNU/Linux on the destination hard drive on the following scripts:

    02Preparation and 10MakingLiberoBootable